-- Enroll in at least one Honors course - Check out the Honors College social media and read the weekly HONORSpeak - Schedule an appointment with your Honors advisor - Stay active in the Honors Student Association - Revise your resume.
+- Enroll in at least one Honors course - Check out the Honors College social media and read the Honors Weekly email - Schedule an appointment with your Honors advisor - Stay active in the Honors Student Association - Revise your resume.
 What new leadership roles have you taken on?